aayush-1709/Hand-sign-recognition/readme.md

 ## Hand-Sign-Detector
-A simple project using to collect image data and using teachable machine's trained model to test or check the predicted data.
+A simple project used to collect image data and using teachable machine's trained model to test or check the predicted data.

 ## Installation Steps